apache/sling-site/src/main/jbake/content/documentation/bundles/sling-health-check-tool.md

 hc.mbean.name | String | Makes the HC result available via given MBean name.
-If not provided no MBean is created for that `HealthCheck` hc.async.cronExpression | String | Used to schedule the execution of a `HealthCheck` at regular intervals, using a cron expression as specified by the [Sling Scheduler](/documentation/bundles/scheduler-service-commons-scheduler.html) module. hc.resultCacheTtlInMs | Long | Overrides the global default TTL as configured in health check executor for health check responses (since v1.2.6 of core)
+If not provided no MBean is created for that `HealthCheck` hc.async.cronExpression | String | Used to schedule the execution of a `HealthCheck` at regular intervals, using a cron expression as specified by the [Sling Scheduler](/documentation/bundles/scheduler-service-commons-scheduler.html) module. hc.resultCacheTtlInMs | Long | Overrides the global default TTL as configured in health check executor for health check responses (since v1.2.6 of core) hc.warningsStickForMinutes | Long | This property will make WARN/CRITICAL results stay visible for future executions, even if the current state has returned to status OK.
+It is useful to keep attention on issues that might still require action after the state went back to OK, e.g. if an event pool has overflown and some events might have been lost (since v1.2.10 of core)

 All service properties are optional.